How Much Does an Urgent Care Visit Really Cost? A 2026 Guide

 - Earaches, sinus infections

-- X-rays for minor fractures
+- X-rays for suspected minor fractures

-Emergency Room is necessary for:
+Emergency Room is Necessary For:

-- Chest pain or trouble breathing
+- Chest pain or difficulty breathing

-- Severe bleeding or trauma
+- Severe bleeding or deep wounds

-- Signs of stroke (sudden weakness, confusion)
+- Signs of stroke (sudden weakness, confusion, slurred speech)

 - Severe allergic reactions (anaphylaxis)